 Overall: 8.25 / 10

 Overall, though, I think Chronicles of Crime is a lot of fun!
 I think what would really bring it to the next level, for me, is if it had a more robust hint system (sometimes I’m just stuck and I need to know what I’m missing) and if they upgraded the app so that everyone could use their phone as part of a shared state.
 That takes the emphasis off of one power user (which will prevent some quarterbacking), and you could present it as a team of cops all being in different locations and checking in with each other.
 Not saying that hidden information will help solve a puzzle, but filtering the information through multiple players can increase their buy-in to the experience beyond just them holding cards while one player monologues.
 It may also be nice to develop out a kid-friendly version of this (if they’re not already), as this one has some pretty graphic depictions and some definitely-not-family-friendly content.
 That’s not the worst thing in the world, but it is going to make the game hard to play with your family or something.
 Either way, though, it’s a very clever conceit for a game and the reusable components are nice since it makes gameplay a content problem, rather than a production problem.
 Additional modules can be created just by creating new links between cards and providing text (not to discount the incredible amount of work that goes into it by any means; just noting that you don’t have to do cycles at a factory to do that).
+I’ll admit that I was skeptical of the concept when I first played, but it’s a smart game system and it definitely won me over.
 Yeah, overall, I’m a fan of Chronicles of Crime, and if you’re looking to solve some mysteries, sleuth some clues, or try your hand at some pretty challenging puzzles, I’d definitely recommend you consider checking it out!